 In late summer 2017 I joined a startup called Adoveo to help them improve their tool and service that they use to produce interactive-video-ads that later can be placed on a website online.
 Being the only UX designer in their small versatile team, I was fully responsible for interaction design, graphic design and usability testing.

 Adoveo was founded in 2015 and have worked with global companies such as Coca Cola, Adidas, Discovery and SAS.
-They also work close in a collaboration agreement with Schibsted and produce ads for their clients.
+They also work close in a collaboration agreement with Schibsted and produce banner ads for their clients.

 When I first started.
 The employees at Adoveo created the ads by themselves.
-Usually they got the material, copy and guidelines sent to them, with this they created the ads and after some back-and-forth communication for corrections with client this later led to deployment of the ads.
+Usually they got the material, copy and guidelines sent to them, with this they created the video ads and after some back-and-forth communication for corrections with client this later led to deployment of the ads.
 This was very time consuming and they wanted a self-service tool for their users.

 In their existing tool, interaction design and graphic design were somewhat inconsistent and there was to many alternatives and choices that could be made.